Love (2012 film): Subplot 3: Xiao Kuan, Rou Yi, Chao Ping

-Xiao Kuan (Ethan Juan) has a simple, pure, boy-next-door personality.
-Rou Yi (Shu Qi) is a materialistic woman, dependent on rich men, and mistress of Chao Ping, which leads to her life in the limelight.
-Chao Ping (Doze Niu) is an aging man, and CEO of a well-known company.
+Xiao Kuan has a simple, pure, boy-next-door personality.
+Rou Yi is a materialistic woman, dependent on rich men, and mistress of Chao Ping, which leads to her life in the limelight.
+Chao Ping is an aging man, and CEO of a well-known company.
 After an unhappy night of partying, Rou Yi and Chao Ping argue on the way home.
 Rou Yi gets out of the car, continuing the argument, which is rapidly growing more heated, and the ensuing fight is witnessed by Xiao Kuan.
 In a moment of heroism, Xiao Kuan grabs Rou Yi, running away from Chao Ping and brings her back to his house, which is quiet and serene.
 From then on, they became acquaintances, and Xiao Kuan's place serves a place of escape for Rou Yi - a place away from the lights and attention.
 Through Xiao Kuan's simple life, Rou Yi contemplates her life and eventually comes to the conclusion that it is time to change and take control.